 I only share resources that provide great value to my readers.
 Before we enter into any kind of promotional agreement, I will review your product to see if it is a good fit for Cult of Pedagogy.
 Once that has been determined, I would need full access to your product so I can experience it the same way a teacher would.
 After getting a full understanding of how your product works, I would draft the post and send it to you for approval prior to publication.

-My twice-monthly podcast has averaged 46,000 downloads per month for the past six months.
-The show and regularly appears in the top 10 in the Education/K-12 category on iTunes.
+My twice-monthly podcast has averaged over 60,000 downloads per month for the past six months, with about 10,000 downloads or more per episode.
+The show regularly appears in the top 10 in the Education/K-12 category on iTunes.
 Each episode averages 30 minutes.

-- pre-roll: 30 seconds long, read within the first few minutes of the episode.
+- pre-roll: read within the first few minutes of the episode.

-- mid-roll: 45 seconds long, read at about the halfway point of the episode.
+- mid-roll: read at about the halfway point of the episode.